nirmalpol/ECE1512_2022W_ProjectRepo_NirmalPol/Final Project A/README.md

 This sections computes the average drop and average increase rates for MNIST-1D CNN model

 ### HMT.ipynb
+The following are the most relevant sections that were used to answer questions in the report:
+#### TASK 3 Q1 - Load Model and Evaluate
+The HMT pretrained model was loaded and evaluated using the same performance metrics from the MNIST1D.ipynb
+#### TASK 3 Q2
+This section applies LIME and RISE methodology to each unique class from Histopathological Test Set
+#### TASK 4
+This sections computes the average drop and average increase rates for HMT model

 ## Supplementary files Required:
 - mnist1d_utils.py is a python file to re-create the MNIST-1D dataset.
 (Based on: https://github.com/greydanus/mnist1d)